brotkrueml/schema/Documentation/Developer/API/Index.rst

 ->addProperty(string $propertyName, $propertyValue)
 ---------------------------------------------------

 Call this method if you want to add a value to an existing one.
-In the above example you'll see that ``addProperty`` is used to add a second value to the ``sameAs`` property.
+In the example above, you can see that ``addProperty`` is used to add a second value to the ``sameAs`` property.

-Calling the ``addProperty`` method on a property which has no value assigned it has the same affect if you call ``setProperty``.
-So you can use it safely, e.g. in a loop to set some values to a property.
+Calling the ``addProperty`` method on a property that has no value assigned has the same effect as calling ``setProperty``.
+So you can safely use it, e.g. in a loop, to set some values on a property.

 Parameters: